logical/telepathy/README.md

 The microcontroller first sets up the hc-05 at 230400, then wait for a request.When it receives  a request it begins sampling tha analog to digital converter and sending the samples to the hc-05.

-I have included a the makefiles so they should build with the make command.
-MPLABX should be able to load the as a makefile project bt I have not tried.
+I have included the makefiles so they should build with the make command but they may require modification .
+MPLABX should be able to load them as a makefile project but I have not tried.

 SCHEMATIC: